Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Introduction

 A schematic description of the steps for computing static correlations with QTNs is given in \cref{fig:schematic}.
 Here, CTN representations of the ground and low-lying excited states of a lattice model are obtained using standard variational techniques.
 These CTNs are then compiled into QTNs using a greedy variational compilation procedure.
 With near-term implementation in mind, we use these variational compilation techniques to identify short-circuit depth representations of the relevant ground and excited states as QTNs, with the accuracy of measured properties in the QTN framework balanced against their circuit depth by the choice of the error tolerance in the compilation procedure.
 Once these QTNs are in hand, we extract static and dynamic properties using algorithms that maintain the sequential preparation property of QTNs that makes them particularly quantum resource efficient.
 In what follows, we provide two approaches to calculation of the spectral functions.
 The first approach directly measures a linear combination of many-body operators by using ancilla qubits and controlled operations through a process that can be understood as the QTN analog of matrix product operators (MPOs).
 This technique is applied to evaluate momentum space spin operator expectations in a translationally invariant spin-1/2 model, which are then related to the dynamic correlation function through an inverse Fourier transform.
 The second approach is an extension of the SWAP test algorithm~\cite{Buhrman2001_swaptest} to evaluate the spectral functions.
 This approach is more straightforward to adapt to higher-spin representations, but also modestly more quantum resource intensive.
 In order to demonstrate the generality of our approaches, we provide example calculations for both spin-1/2 and spin-3/2 models.
+Since our focus is on developing quantum algorithms to efficiently extract static and dynamic correlations, we do not focus on devising efficient ways to obtain the QTN representations of the molecular states.
+Thus, we utilize CTN representations of ground states as a starting point for obtaining QTN representations due to the well-developed technology for optimizing CTNs.
+Future applications of QTNs will likely employ a CTN as a preconditioner for a QTN model that can be scaled to larger effective bond dimension with the addition of qubits and then optimized directly on a quantum device.
+We note that the algorithms for extracting spectral functions continue to be applicable to this latter approach of generating QTNs.

 This paper is organized as follows.
 In \cref{sec:model} we introduce the general model for magnetism typically used to describe MNMs as well as the definitions of the magnetic response function and the magnetic neutron scattering cross-section.
 In \cref{sec:CTNmethods} we discuss the CTN methods employed in this paper to simulate the properties of the magnetic systems, and generating ground truth data to which we compare the quantum algorithms. \cref{sec:QTN} discusses QTNs, particularly the procedures for preparing and compilation of a CTN state in to a quantum circuit (\cref{subsec:statepre}), and measurement of observables (\cref{subsec:meas}).
 In \cref{sec:results} we discuss our results obtained from QTN-based simulation of the quantum circuits for the spin models and compare them with the CTN based approaches.
 In \cref{subsec:spin 1/2} we compare individual eigenstates obtained for the spin-1/2 Heisenberg model and the magnetic response functions.
 In \cref{subsec:extensions}, we discuss extensions to higher spin models, and discuss results for the experimentally relevant spin-3/2 model describing Cr$^{3+}_8$ molecular nanomagnets.
 In \cref{sec:discussion} we provide a summary and outlook.